bloominstituteoftechnology/java-crudyrestaurants/README.md

 ## Introduction

 This is a basic database scheme with restaurants, menus, payment system.
-This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the applications data.
+This Java Spring REST API application will provide endpoints for clients to read various data sets contained in the application's data.

 ### Database layout